evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 ### Sound system

-One type of sound system is available for the Fisker Ocean Extreme.
+The Fisker Ocean Extreme comes equipped with one sound system option:

-- With the Fisker Hypersound 3D, you get 16 speakers with a max system output of 500 watts.
+- **Fisker Hypersound 3D**: This system features 16 speakers and delivers a maximum output of 500 watts.

-The model has 3 USB-C connections as standard.
+Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.

 ## Lights